WheteThunger/DroneTurrets/README.md

 - Allows players with a separate permission to deploy NPC auto turrets
 - Redirects damge from the turret to the drone

-## Commands

-- `droneturret` -- Deploys an auto turret onto the drone the player is looking at, consuming an auto turret item from their inventory unless they have permission for free turrets.
-- `dronenpcturret` -- Deploys an NPC auto turret onto the drone the player is looking at.
-Does not consume any items.

 ## Permissions

 - `droneturrets.deploy` -- Required to use the `droneturret` command.